citusdata/test-automation/README.md

 You can add as many configs as you want to `fabfile/hammerdb_confs` folder and the automation tool will run the benchmark for each config.
 So if you want to compare two branches, you can create two identical config files with two different branches.
 (Note that you can also use git refs instead of branch names)
-Even though the script will clean all the tables in each iteration to get more accurate results, the disk cache is likely to inflate the results of the tests running after the first file so for the most unbiased results test the setups seperately (repeat this produre twice).
+Even though the script will vacuum the tables in each iteration to get more accurate results, the disk cache is likely to inflate the results of the tests running after the first file so for the most unbiased results test the setups seperately (repeat this produre twice).
 The result logs will contain the config file so that it is easy to know which config was used for a run.

 After adding the configs `fabfile/hammerdb_confs` could look like: